noSpamProxy/Reports/Get-NspLicenseReport_(Database)/Readme.md

 ```

 ## Parameters
+### GDPR
+Generates a report with hashed names and e-mail addresses.

+### Minimal
+The output file will only contain the numeric number of used licenses.

 ### NoMail
 Does not generate an E-Mail and saves the generated reports to the current execution location.
 Ideal for testing or manual script usage.